andrewraim/andrewraim.github.io/_posts/2017-08-07-UMBC-workshop-Rcpp.markdown

 Tentative
 details are given below.
 Part of the workshop will be a "quick start", where we will demonstrate accessing C++ code from R via toy examples.
-Attendees are encouraged to prepare their laptops with Rcpp, and bring them to the workshop to follow along with this portion.
-Note that PCs will be available in the room but access will likely be too restrictive to use Rcpp.
+Attendees are encouraged to prepare their laptops for Rcpp programming, and bring them to the workshop to follow along with this portion.

-We will focus on Rcpp programming through RStudio.
-RStudio provides a common interface across all major platforms (Windows, Mac, and Linux), and helps to automate some procedural tasks.
+We will focus on Rcpp programming in RStudio, which provides a common interface across all major platforms (Windows, Mac, and Linux), and helps to automate some procedural tasks.